-Senior Strategy Director, Carnegie Climate Geoengineering Governance Initiative (C2G2)
+Senior Strategy Director, Carnegie Climate Governance Initiative (C2G)

 Scharf previously served as the head of strategic communications and chief speechwriter on climate change for the United Nations secretary-general from 2009-2016.
 As a senior member of the secretary-general's Climate Change Support Team, she played a key role in the secretary-general's two global climate change summits (2014 and 2009) and advised the secretary-general during the UNFCCC negotiations, including the landmark Paris climate change agreement in 2015.